 - 1.0 Introduction

-- 5.1 Objectives
+- 2.0 Objectives

 - 3.0 Main Content

-- 3.1 Classification of Muscles
+- 3.1 Classification of muscles

-- 3.2 Gross Anatomy
+- 3.2 Gross anatomy

 - 3.3 Histogenesis

-- 3.4 Neuromuscular Junction
+- 3.4 Neuromuscular junction

-- 3.5 Clinical Correlates
+- 3.5 Clinical correlates

-- 4.0 Conclusion
+- 4.0 Summary

-- 5.0 Summary
+- 5.0 Tutor Marked Assignments

+- 6.1 Activity

-- 6.0 Tutor- Marked Assignment
+- 6.2 Tutor Marked Tests

-- 7.0 Reference/Further Reading
+- 7.0 Reference and other resources

 As a runner rounds the last corner of the track and sprints for the finish line, her arms and legs are pumping as she tries to reach her maximum speed.
 Her heart is beating rapidly and her breathing is rapid, deep, and regular.
-Blood is shunted away from digestive organs, and a greater volume is delivered to skeletal muscles to maximise the oxygen supply to them.
+Blood is shunted away from digestive organs, and a greater volume is delivered to skeletal muscles to maximize the oxygen supply to them.
 These actions are accomplished by muscle tissue, the most abundant tissue of the body, and one of the most adaptable.
 Movements of the limbs, the heart, and other parts of the body are made possible by muscle cells that function like tiny motors.
 Muscle cells use energy extracted from nutrient molecules much as motors use energy provided by electric current.